A martingale approach to noncommutative stochastic calculus: It o 's formula

 where $\inf \emptyset \coloneqq \infty$.
 Finally, we define

 to be the \textbf{integral projective tensor product of} $\boldsymbol{\ell^{\infty}(\Om_1,\cB_{\Om_1}),\ldots,\ell^{\infty}(\Om_m,\cB_{\Om_m})}$. \end{defi}

-It is not obvious that the integral in Eq. \eqref{eq.intfincond} makes sense.
-In fact, the function being integrated is not necessarily measurable, but it \textit{is} ``almost measurable,'' i.e.\ measurable with respect to the $\rho$-completion of $\sH$.
-For a proof, please see Lemma 2.2.1 in \cite{NikitopoulosNCk}.
+It is not obvious that the integral in \eqref{eq.intfincond} makes sense.
+In fact, the function being integrated is not necessarily measurable, but it \textit{is} ``almost measurable,'' i.e., measurable with respect to the $\rho$-completion of $\sH$; see \cite[Lem.\ 2.2.1]{NikitopoulosNCk} for a proof.
 Now, it is easy to see that if $\varphi \colon \Om \to \C$ is a function, then